Choosing a Thesis Lab Workshop

 Format

 This workshop will take place on Zoom.
-Optional follow-up office hours will be held in-person at Mission Bay the following day.
+If you'd like to talk in-person instead, come to the Choosing a Thesis Lab Q&A session, which will be held at Mission Bay the following week.

-All participants: You will be guided through a self-assessment using a shared Google Sheet where each participant will have space to write and reflect.
+All participants: You will be guided through a self-assessment using a shared resource where each participant will have space to write and reflect anonymously.

-Optional: Participants are invited but not required to participate in breakout rooms, unmute to speak, and/or write comments in the chat.
-Participants who opt out of breakout rooms will be given an alternate reflection activity.
+Optional: Participants are invited but not required to unmute to speak, and/or write comments in the chat.

-Ray Care, PhD - Program Director, Office of Career and Professional Development and UCSF PhD alumna
+Ray Care, PhD - Program Director, Office of Career and Professional Development and UCSF PhD alum

 Materials